To develop creativity, critical thinking and aesthetic sense of students, and to cultivate cultural awareness and effective communication skills;

 From Art Appreciation to Creation

 We guide students to appreciate and criticize art pieces related to the learning theme.
 Students shall learn the innovation approach, format, structure, meaning and representation of the art pieces during the process.
-Students may try to apply them in their own creation.
-Starting from art appreciation, students’ ideas and concepts are stimulated.
-They can get references in terms of creation skills as well.
+Students may try to apply them to their own creation.
+Students can get inspired and find reference of art creation during art appreciation.

 Formative assessment (including coursework, behaviour, attitude, generic skills and conversation assessment) and summative assessment (final assessment at the end of semester) are employed to review students’ performance.
 In the learning process, teachers provide immediate feedback to students through formative assessment so that students know what to improve.
 Different assessment methods are used to review students’ performance in terms of art knowledge, art creation and art appreciation structurally and consistently to improve and facilitate their learning.